 Fibromyalgia (FM) is a very common cause of chronic pain and fatigue.
-It’s plagued with the combination of not knowing what causes it (in many cases) and, the fact that very few treatments seem to work.
+It’s plagued by the combination of not knowing what causes it (in many cases) and the fact that very few treatments seem to work.
 Also, patients often relay information about a “bad experience” with a doctor who down plays the diagnosis or worse, outwardly denies that it even exists!
 This makes it all the more challenging for the patient who is simply just trying to find answers as to how to manage living with this condition.